Caswell Bay: Facilities and access

 There is good access to Caswell Bay by car and public transport by First Cymru from Swansea Bus Station.
 There is a large pay and display car park and buses go to the nearby village of Oystermouth and the Mumbles.
 To the east is a well maintained coastal path leading to the neighbouring Langland Bay.
 To the west is a more rural path leading to Brandy Cove and Pwlldu Bay.

 Caswell Bay has a cafe, which is open all year round, and a beach shop.
 The Surfside Cafe suffered severe storm damage in January and February 2014, but reopened in the spring following repair and refurbishment.
 There are also public toilets and outdoor public showers.

 Swansea City Council operate a Lifeguard service 7 days a week from early May to the beginning of September.
 The bay is a popular surfing location and is home to a surf school offering lessons all year round.
 It has a fully adaptive and inclusive surf centre, which opened in 2020 next to the public car park.
 It is also a renowned rock pooling location.

 The Bishop's Wood nature reserve sits behind the bay, a rare example of a limestone woodland.
 The nature reserve is open to the public for unaccompanied visits at any time.
 Educational tours can be arranged through the Bishop's Wood countryside centre.

+From 1 May to 30 September, dogs are not permitted on the beach.